Tukad Cepung Waterfall in Bali – The Most Dramatic of All

 And with such a view like that, who would sit and do nothing?
 Of course, I had to do a million poses and take a million photos, too!
 I capped it up by taking a waterfall shower. 😀

 Before we climbed back on the steps. we dropped off at the other and smaller cascade.
 It’s not as dramatic as the main one, but I felt like this is my kind of waterfall.
-I like that it’s outdoor and surrounded with so much green.
+I like that it’s outdoors and surrounded by so much green.